Brianna Rollins-McNeal: Career

+She was banned for a year by the World Anti-Doping Agency after missing three drugs tests in 2016 – two of them after she forgot to update her whereabouts details when she was attending a fete of honor in her hometown and travelling to the White House to meet the president.
+Rollins was punished under the World Anti-Doping Agency Code for failing to properly file whereabouts information on three occasions in a 12-month period.
+The start of Rollins' 12-month period of ineligibility was backdated to 19 December 2016, the day on which WADA formally notified her of her potential rule violation.
+As a result, Rollins' competitive results obtained on and subsequent to 27 September 2016, the date of her third whereabouts failure, have been disqualified and any medals, points, and prizes are forfeited.
+She also was not able to compete in the 2017 World Championships in Women's 100 metres hurdles.

 McNeal finished third at the 2019 USA Track & Field Outdoor Championships in the 100 metres hurdles in a season's best time of 12.61, qualifying for the 2019 World Athletics Championships.
 She was disqualified from the 100 m hurdles after a false start in qualification during the Doha World Championships.

 In January 2021, McNeal was suspended from competition by the Athletics Integrity Unit following a missed drug test in January 2020.
 She denied the allegations and claimed that she was innocent and clean.
 The Athletics Integrity Unit's Disciplinary Tribunal declared that she intentionally altered 3 medical notes without verifying the details with the clinic or anyone else "as a reasonable person would have done".
 In a striking admission, McNeal confessed to not having written the date down at all because it was firmly fixed in her mind.
 The Tribunal dismissed her defense.

 In June 2021, she was banned for five years for "tampering with the anti-doping testing process" which would effectively make her ineligible to participate in both 2020 Summer Olympics and in the 2024 Summer Olympics.
 Her official ban is set to be completed in August 2025.
-McNeal was made eligible to take part in US national trials for the 2020 Tokyo Olympics while she appeal the suspension.
+McNeal was made eligible to take part in US national trials for the 2020 Tokyo Olympics while she fought the suspension in the courts.
 However, as the disqualification was confirmed, the fourth place Gabbi Cunningham replaced McNeal.
-On 2 July 2021, the ban was upheld by Court of Arbitration for Sport.
+On 2 July 2021, the ban was upheld by CAS.
 Following the upholding of the ban, McNeal commented on social media that the presence of "white European men" on the Panel may have led to a different consideration than if she was a "white woman, or a European".